TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/getting_started.md

 This is applicable only to WiFi versions of the firmware.

 ## DuetWebControl
-The standard version of DuetWebControl (DWC) is now fully compatible with this port.
+The standard version of DuetWebControl (DWC) is fully compatible with this port.
 It can be found [here](https://github.com/Duet3D/DuetWebControl/releases).

 ## Configuration Files